Remedies

 2. Spearmint tea

 One 2017 paper reviewed the current research and suggested there was evidence that spearmint tea lowered “androgenic hormones”, meaning they reduce testosterone.
-Androgens are sex hormones.
-Both women and men make androgens, but when women have excess androgens we typically develop acne, excessive hair growth, and irregular periods.
+When women have excess androgens we typically develop acne, excessive hair growth, and irregular periods.
 Yep, all the awesome PCOS stuff.
 The research review cites a study where women drank spearmint tea for five days and reported that their hirsutism had improved.

 During my search, however, I couldn’t find any recent research supporting the claim that spearmint tea cures acne.
 Of course, this might change because, in 2019, researchers in Plant Foods for Human Nutrition called for further research into the preventative health benefits of herbal teas like spearmint tea.